| Getting your Trinity Audio player ready... |

 GMAT Critical Reasoning: What to Expect

-The question will always ask you to determine which of the 5 answer choices is logically related to the stimulus in a particular way (we’ll look at what those ways are shortly).
+Each GMAT CR question begins with a written stimulus, usually a short passage (about 100 words or fewer) that conveys an argument or plan.
+Following the stimulus is a question that asks you to determine which of 5 answer choices is logically related to the stimulus in a particular way (we’ll look at what those ways are shortly).

 KEY FACT: